Cavities can be detected through both sight and x-rays. X-rays are safe for both adults and children.

-It is recommended to brush your teeth for at least two full minutes each time you brush.
-Brush twice a day minimum, but three times a day after each meal is recommended!
+It is recommended to brush your teeth for at least two full minutes

 It is important to floss daily to remove food and plaque from in between the teeth where your toothbrush can’t reach.
 As plaque causes tooth decay and can lead to gum disease, flossing regularly plays an important role in helping to maintain your oral health and hygiene.